 Baker would go on to become an award winning DJ and music and film producer, producing and mixing such artists as Bob Dylan, Hall & Oates, Diana Ross & The Rolling Stones.

 Baker music supervised/ produced tracks for such movies as Beat Street (his own Breakers Revenge being the films lead track,) Something Wild, Ferris Bueller’s Day Off, Pretty In Pink and Listen Up-The Lives Of Quincy Jones.
 He is directing his first documentary on the group Rockers Revenge which should see its release in early 2020.

 Arthur now lives in Miami and has taken to the city and its Latin rhythm strongly, collaborating with such local legends as MURK and Laz Casanova.

 2018 saw Baker releasing tracks on such underground labels as Viva Records (Into The Groove with Steve Lawler) Crosstown Rebels (On A Mission with Rockers Revenge) along with Wally Jump Jr & The Criminal Element’s Just Can’t Stop(Dancin’)

-2019 has seen a release of Rockers Revenge “What About The People” reaching the top of the Traxsource main chart, while the Summer will see a re-release of the Slam Dunk’d disco classic No Price on Glitterbox/Defected Records along with “Now Hands Clap” the Riva Starr/AB/Martinez brothers colab on Snatch.
-This is already seeing serious support and radio plays since it’s release in May.
+2019 has seen a release of Rockers Revenge “What About The People” reaching the top of the Traxsource main chart, while the Summer saw a re-release of the Slam Dunk’d disco classic No Price on Glitterbox/Defected Records along with “Now Hands Clap” the Riva Starr/AB/Martinez brothers collab on Snatch.